Homepage Accessibility

 • mail: CARNET Helpdesk, Josipa Marohnića 5, 10000 Zagreb.

-Working hours of CARNET Helpdesk are from Monday to Sunday, from 8 AM to 10 PM.
+CARNET Helpdesk operating hours are Monday through Sunday, 8 AM to 8 PM.

-CARNET shall respond to the user’s inquiry, notification or request regarding accessibility within 15 days from receiving the notification or request, or within the same period to inform the user of the subsequent deadline for the response, with a detailed explanation of the reasons for postponing.
-Under standard Helpdesk operating circumstances, CARNET will endeavour to process replies to inquiries within two workdays.
+CARNET will respond to the user's inquiry, notification, or request regarding accessibility within 15 days of receiving the notification or request, or within the same period to inform the user of a subsequent deadline for the response, with a detailed explanation of the reasons for postponement.
+Under standard Helpdesk operating circumstances, CARNET will endeavor to process replies to inquiries within two business days.

 Inspection control